Power-Grid Controller Anomaly Detection with Enhanced Temporal Deep Learning

+\item We propose Reconstruction Error Distribution (RED) of Hardware Performance Counters (HPCs) as a profile of the controller's normal behavior, and show it is effective in detecting anomalies in power-grid controllers.

-\item We propose a new data-driven, learning-based, statistically-enhanced approach for detecting anomalies in the power-grid controllers.
-Intuitively, this defense predicts the future behavior of the controller through a well-trained deep temporal model, and investigates the reconstruction error distribution.
-No prior-knowledge of attacks is needed in either the training or inference, thus the proposed defense can be used to detect zero-day attacks.
+\item We implement a new data-driven, learning-based, statistically-enhanced system based on RED for detecting anomalies in the power-grid controllers.
+No prior-knowledge of attacks is needed in either the training or inference, thus it can be used to detect zero-day attacks.

-\item We evaluate our proposed defense on real power-grid controllers, by simulating the publicly reported attack functionalities \cite{langner2011stuxnet, case2016analysis}.
-We achieve over 99.9\% accuracy with nearly zero false positives.
-We also compare it with 11 conventional anomaly detection approaches to show the superiority of our proposed solution. \end{itemize}
+\item We evaluate our proposed defense on real power-grid controllers in multiple dimensions.
+We simulate publicly reported attack functionalities \cite{langner2011stuxnet, case2016analysis} and other attacks, and show the superiority of our proposed solution, compared to other machine learning approaches.